Sicily is the largest island in the Mediterranean. Its history is long and complex, shaped by many cultures and civilizations.

 In governance, a feudal system helped consolidate Norman rule over the island and provided the basis for the development of a powerful aristocracy.

 The Normans constructed magnificent churches, palaces, and other architectural wonders.
-These can be seen all over the island, but the most magnificent ones are in the Palermo area.
+These can be seen all over the island, but the mostly in the Palermo area.

 The Norman conquest of Sicily brought a range of cultural, economic, and social developments.
 They helped shape the island's history and identity for centuries to come.